shervinea/cheatsheet-translation/fr/cs-230-recurrent-neural-networks.md

 **82. where pn is the bleu score on n-gram only defined as follows:**

-&#10230; où pn est le score bleu uniqué basé sur les n-gram, défini par :
+&#10230; où pn est le score bleu uniquement basé sur les n-gram, défini par :

 <br>